vercel-labs/web-interface-guidelines/README.md

 - **Hydration-safe inputs.** Inputs must not lose focus or value after hydration.
 - **Don’t block paste.** Never disable paste in `<input>` or `<textarea>`.
 - **Loading buttons.** Show a loading indicator & keep the original label.
+- **Minimum loading-state duration.** If you show a spinner/skeleton, add a short show-delay (~150–300 ms) & a minimum visible time (~300–500 ms) to avoid flicker on fast responses.
 - **URL as state.** Persist state in the URL so share, refresh, Back/Forward navigation work e.g., [nuqs](https://nuqs.47ng.com/).
 - **Optimistic updates.** Update the UI immediately when success is likely; reconcile on server response.
 On failure, show an error & roll back or provide Undo.
 - **Ellipsis for further input.** Menu options that open a follow-up e.g., “Rename…” end with an ellipsis.